The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction. It takes place at the Silverdale Community Hall in late October.

 Below are some suggestions to help you make the most of your experience at the Mission Nightmare Haunted House.

 TIP #1: Go!
-It’s a great haunted house and different from others you’ll see.
-It’s also very affordable and proceeds from ticket sales benefit worthwhile local charities.
+It’s a great haunted house that stands out from the rest.
+It’s also very affordable, and proceeds from ticket sales benefit worthwhile local charities.

 TIP #2: If you don’t want to stand for long in line, go earlier in the season than later.
-Non-rainy days, weekends and just before Halloween night are the busiest times.
+Non-rainy days, weekends, and the period just before Halloween night are the busiest times.
 On weekdays just before Halloween, especially wet ones, attendance is low.

 TIP #3: If you’re from out of town, while in the neighbourhood, explore the area.
 For ideas on what to do, see below.